 Edouard-Marcel Sandoz French, 1881-1971

 Length: 9 in.
-(23 cm)

 Depth: 8.6 in.
-(22cm)

 Further images

-Like the Owl, Sandoz’s other favorite subject, the Seated Cat evokes cubist form and expresses a sense of purity and balance.
-This is further accentuated by the choice of black Belgian marble - when finely polished it gives a sense of opulence to the sculpture.
-The gracious posture of the feline is reminiscent of Egyptian ritual statuary of Middle Kingdom.
-The piece was a tremendous success; it was cast in bronze by the Valsuani foundry from 1922 onward.
+Like the owl, the "Seated Cat" evokes a sense of purity and balance through geometric its form.
+This is further accentuated by the choice of black Belgian marble, which gives a sense of opulence to the sculpture.
+The graceful posture of the cat is also reminiscent of Egyptian ritual statuary of the Middle Kingdom.
+The piece was a tremendous success, and was cast in bronze by the Valsuani foundry from 1922 onward.

-The artist conceived this sculpture (like the Owl) in 1912.
-A dated small plaster version of the Seated Cat, already decisively modern and pure in form, is conserved in Sandoz family archives.
-As World War I descended upon Europe, it became increasingly difficult to produce artwork and Sandoz could finally hand-carved The Seated Cat only around 1920-21.
+The artist conceived this sculpture in 1912 (the same year as his "Owl").
+A dated small plaster version of the "Seated Cat," already decisively modern and pure in form, is conserved in Sandoz family archives.
+As World War I descended upon Europe, it became increasingly difficult to produce artwork and Sandoz could only hand-carve the "Seated Cat" around 1920-21.

 Provenance